 21 Insert each of the 8 2N7000 N-channel MOSFETs at their respective locations: Q1, Q2, Q3, Q4, Q5, Q6, Q7, and Q8.
 Important! - Ensure that the flat side of the MOSFET aligns with its outline on the circuit board.
 Also, use as little solder as necessary when soldering each lead as the pads are very close together.
 Using too much solder may cause short circuits between the leads.
 After soldering, use a magnifying glass to inspect your work to ensure clean space between the leads.
 Note: the MOSFETs will sit approximately 3/32" above the circuit board when properly inserted - this is expected.
 Solder all 24 leads.
 Once all leads have been soldered, cut the excess leads flush with the solder joint using your diagonal cutters.
-22 Insert the 78L08 8V Linear Voltage Regulator in its location: U1: 8V Reg.
+22 Insert the 78L08 8V Linear Voltage Regulator in its location: U1: 8V Reg .
 Important! - Ensure that the flat side of the voltage regulator case aligns with its outline on the circuit board.
 Then solder all 3 leads.
-Once all leads have been soldered, cut the excess leads flush with the solder joint using your diagonal cutters. the following two steps are only for kits purchased AFTER 7/23/2023.
-If your kit was purchased to that date, please ignore the following two steps.
+Once all leads have been soldered, cut the excess leads flush with the solder joint using your diagonal cutters.
 23 Prepare the LM7805 5V Linear Voltage Regulator by installing the TO-220 Heat Sink using the screw provided with the heat sink.
-Refer to the image below for guidance:

-Insert the LM7805 5V Linear Voltage Regulator in its location: U2: 5V Reg.
+Refer to the image below for guidance: 24 Insert the LM7805 5V Linear Voltage Regulator in its location: U2: 5V Reg.
 Ensure that the bottom of the TO-220 heat sink remains clear of capacitors C3 and C4 by mounting it about 3/16" to 1/4" above the circuit board.
 Important! - Ensure that the "Tab" side of the voltage regulator case aligns with its outline on the circuit board.
 This means that the heat sink's "fins" will be pointing AWAY from the MCU headers (H1 & H2).
 Then solder all 3 leads.
 Once all leads have been soldered, cut the excess leads flush with the solder joint using your diagonal cutters.
+25 Solder both leads from one end of the 6 " x 2 conductor twisted pair cable assembly to the Toggle Switch .
+It doesn't matter which color wire goes to which solder lug - just solder one wire to each lug.
+Once complete, set the switch aside for later installation in the Final Assembly section.